joshbduncan/AiCommandPalette/README.md

 ### Menu Commands

-With nearly 500 Menu Commands available to Ai Command Palette ([view all here](https://docs.google.com/spreadsheets/d/1_HoC1JbiBwHxAt8vr-O95ZdYCVuW5fPujUV9WPHAXCY/edit#gid=0)), there isn't much you can't access.
+With nearly 500 Menu Commands available to Ai Command Palette ([view all here](ai_menus.csv), there isn't much you can't access.
 I have tested all of them on Adobe Illustrator v26.4.1.

 !["Built-In Menu Commands"](/images/builtin-commands.png)

-If you find a Menu Command that doesn't work on any Adobe Illustrator version greater than v26.4.1, please [file an issue](https://github.com/joshbduncan/AiCommandPalette/issues) in this repository ([how-to](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue))

 ### Tools

-Quickly access over 80 0f Ai's built-in Tools from your Tools Palette.
+Quickly access over almost 80 of Ai's built-in Tools right from your keyboard without having to remember so many keyboard shortcuts.

 !["Built-In Tools"](/images/builtin-tools.png)

-If you find a Tool that doesn't work on any Adobe Illustrator version greater than v26.4.1, please [file an issue](https://github.com/joshbduncan/AiCommandPalette/issues) in this repository ([how-to](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue))

 ### Actions

 Access all of your saved Actions using Ai Command Palette.
 Actions are listed "Action: Action Name [Action Set]" to make searching/accessing easy.
-If you create a new action you will have to quit Illustrator and reopen before it will be available in Ai Command Palette.
+If you create a new action you will have to quit Illustrator and reopen before it will become available in Ai Command Palette.

 !["Actions"](/images/actions.png)